-When performing outbound calling people in order to sell insurance, often times you will find yourself hung up on over and over and over again.
+When performing outbound calling to people in order to sell insurance, often times you will find yourself hung up on over and over and over again.
 One of the biggest mistakes made by those who sell insurance over the phone is that they are too boring or bland once they’ve gotten into a conversation with one of the people they plan on selling insurance to.
 Luckily, we’re here to give you insurance cold calling scripts to follow the next time you are trying to sell insurance over the phone.
 These can easily be used whether you’re performing call center campaigns with multiple agents or simply an independent agent doing his own thing.

 This list has just a few ideas to enhance your telephone sales.
 You can consider other resources like TelephoneLists.biz to make the process even easier!